TiagoVentura/GetIRdata/README.md

 ## Contributions

 `GetIRdata` was developed by [Tiago Ventura](https://github.com/TiagoVentura) with contributions of William Reed and David Cunnigham.
-Feedback and comments are most welcome.
+Feedbacks and comments are most welcome.

 ## See Also

-Above one can find the weblinks for each of the base datasets available to download through  `GetIRdata` functions
+In the links below, one can find the weblinks for each of the datasets available to download through  `GetIRdata`.
+More datasets will be added soon.

 - [PolityIV](http://privatewww.essex.ac.uk/~ksg/polity.html)
 - [COW Country Codes](http://www.correlatesofwar.org/data-sets/state-system-membership)